kjellberg/paddle_rails/README.md

 - `paddle_subscriptions` - Association to all subscriptions
 - `subscription` - Returns the current subscription or nil
-- `subscription?` - Returns true if user has a current subscription
+- `subscribed?` - Returns true if user has a current subscription
 - `create_paddle_checkout(paddle_price_id:, **options)` - Creates a Paddle checkout from a raw Paddle Price ID

 ### PaddleRails::Subscription